Minneapolis–Saint Paul: Religion

 Minneapolis–Saint Paul is a major center for religion in the state, especially Christianity.
 The state headquarters of five major Christian churches are there: the Roman Catholic Archdiocese of Saint Paul and Minneapolis, the Episcopal Diocese of Minnesota, the Presbyterian Synod of Lakes and Prairies, and the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The Presbyterian and LDS churches both have missions in Saint Paul, Minneapolis, and Bloomington, as does the Orthodox Church in America.

 The headquarters of the former American Lutheran Church (ALC), Evangelical Lutheran Church, Lutheran Free Church and the Augustana Evangelical Lutheran Church were in Minneapolis; the headquarters of Augsburg Fortress publishing house still is.
 The Minneapolis Area Synod and the Saint Paul Area Synod are the largest and third-largest synods of the Evangelical Lutheran Church in America (ELCA), respectively.

 The Evangelical Free Church of America is headquartered in Bloomington, and the Association of Free Lutheran Congregations is headquartered in Plymouth, along with its seminary and a Bible School.

 The Twin Cities are home to a Jewish population of approximately 64,800, with about 31% of Jewish households in Minneapolis suburbs, 24% in Minneapolis, 16% in St. Paul, 14% in the St. Paul suburbs, and 15% in outer suburbs.
 There is also a Hindu temple in the Twin Cities suburb of Maple Grove.
 The Twin Cities' sole Sikh gurdwara is in Bloomington.
-A recent influx of immigrants from Laos and Northern Africa has brought many more religions to the area.
-There are several Islamic Masjids in the area.
+A recent influx of immigrants from Laos and North Africa has brought many more religions to the area.
+There are several Islamic masjids in the area.
 There is a temple for the religion of Eckankar in the suburb of Chanhassen known as the Temple of Eck.
 In addition, many Hmong and Tibetan Buddhist peoples live in Saint Paul; a Hmong Buddhist temple opened in suburban Roseville in 1995.
 The LDS St. Paul Minnesota Temple opened in Oakdale, a suburb east of Saint Paul, in 2000.
 There are several Unitarian Universalist communities, such as the First Unitarian Society of Minneapolis, as well as several Pagan and Buddhist groups.
 Minneapolis–Saint Paul has been called Paganistan due to the large numbers of Pagans living there.
 An estimated 20,000 Pagans live in the area.

 Minneapolis is where the Billy Graham Evangelistic Association started and was its home for more than 50 years.

 Politics

+Minneapolis and Saint Paul have each hosted a national political convention.
 The 2008 Republican National Convention was held at the Xcel Energy Center in Saint Paul.
-Minneapolis and Saint Paul had submitted combined bids to host the 2008 Democratic National Convention and the Republican National Convention.
-Minneapolis hosted the 1892 Republican National Convention.
+Minneapolis hosted the 1892 Republican National Convention at the Industrial Exposition Building.

 Like most major metropolitan areas, the Twin Cities is a stronghold for the Democratic Party, known in Minnesota as the Democratic-Farmer-Labor Party.
 At the state level, DFLers in the Minnesota legislature have increasingly relied on the Twin Cities to build majorities.
 Outside of the staunchly liberal urban core, the suburbs of the Twin Cities have been historically competitive for both the DFL and the Republicans.